yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 style like Matlab and APL.
 It is an object-oriented programming language, and list objects serve as a fundamental storage object in which many other objects derive from.
-It is also a functional programming language, and so functions are first-class citezens that can be passed around like any other object.
+It is also a functional programming language, and so functions are first-class citizens that can be passed around like any other object.
 We will begin by showing some of these basics.